 Further, the dumpsite acted as a den for thieves and was a place where drug peddlers and users would hide to do their illegal activities.
 We saw a huge need to create a green and safe space for children to play and for young people to relax without being harassed by police.
 Providing a safe space for women to just rest was the other motivating factor.

 Initially, we wrote a proposal requesting resources to upgrade and slum and it was successful.
-In turn, we received gabions, stones and also some trees.
-We were successful because the organisers of the slum upgrade knew how hard we worked to provide security to look after the materials used to construct the bridge - and the togetherness we have within our selves.
+In turn, we received gabions, stones, and also some trees.
+We were successful because the organizers of the slum upgrade knew how hard we worked to provide security to look after the materials used to construct the bridge - and the togetherness we have within ourselves.

 The restoration of the river banks along Nairobi River in Korogocho entailed removing solid and human waste that had piled up for nearly 20 years.
 It took one year to remove all the waste and construct a gabion.
 The team planted grass and trees.
 Komb green solutions chose Bamboo trees since they absorb more carbon and release more Oxygen more than other trees.
 The park was officially opened to the public on 19th November 2018.
-The park was named the "people's park" and its the only resident initiated green zone along Nairobi River.
+The park was named the "people's park" and it's the only resident-initiated green zone along the Nairobi River.

 Download a summary of Komb and their work here

 Watch Christopher talk about the project below or here:

 Our community has started to see the changes since we became active in increasing security in the area.
 No more robbing, snatching mugging, raping, harassment or any criminal activity is taking place in our area.
 The news of our work spread to the crime officers who now point to us as an example of what can be done.
 In turn, demonstrating how we were able to create good relationships with both police and residents through community dialogue.